bitter-jm/ui_design/README.md

 Created by Joan Marc Pastor

-Deployed to Heroku (may take a while to start de dyno)
+Deployed to Heroku (may take a while to start de dyno and reload if error occurs)

 https://uiteamtrees.herokuapp.com/